dominiccarrano/hamming/README.md

 **tests.py**:   A set of unit tests written while implementing hamming.py to verify its functionality.

-Users only need import the encode and decode functions from the hamming module to make use of its full utility.
-The code has been verified to pass all 40+ tests in tests.py for Python 3.5+.
+Users only need import the encode and decode functions from the hamming module to make full use of it.
+The code has been verified to pass all 50+ unit tests in tests.py for Python 3.5+.

 A brief example:
 ```python